On an Erd\H{o}s-Szekeres Game: Strategy when b=4

 \begin{proof} The game board in this situation is a $3 \times (a-1)$ grid.

 To begin the game, player 1 shades cell $(1,1)$.
 Regardless of whether player 2 shades cell $(1,2)$ or cell $(2,1)$, player 1 responds by shading cell $(2,2)$.

-After this opening sequence, player 1 can always end their turn with a shaded board of one of the following two forms, illustrated in Figure \ref{F:end4}: \begin{enumerate} \item Rows 1 and 2 have $k$ shaded cells and row 3 has $k-2$ shaded or eliminated cells for some $k \geq 2$. \item Row 1 has $k$ shaded cells and rows 2 and 3 have $k-1$ shaded or eliminated cells for some $k \geq 2$. \end{enumerate}
+After this opening sequence, player 1 can always end their turn with a board of one of the following two forms: \begin{enumerate} \item Rows 1 and 2 have $k$ eliminated cells and row 3 has $k-2$ eliminated cells for some $k \geq 2$.